 Since their formation in the fall of 2014, Mile Twelve has quickly been on the rise.
-They’ve performed extensively throughout the U.S., Ireland and Canada, including sets at major festivals such as Grey Fox Bluegrass Festival, FreshGrass Festival, Thomas Point Beach Bluegrass Festival, and Joe Val Bluegrass Festival.
+They’ve performed extensively throughout the U.S., Canada, Ireland, New Zealand, Australia and Japan, including sets at major festivals such as Grey Fox Bluegrass Festival, FreshGrass Festival, Thomas Point Beach Bluegrass Festival, and Joe Val Bluegrass Festival.
 Their music is in rotation on the Bluegrass Junction Sirius XM channel, and their rendition of the Stanley Brothers classic “Our Last Goodbye” was featured on a Spotify "Fresh Bluegrass” playlist.
-The band was the winner of the 2017 Momentum Award by the International Bluegrass Music Association and will be heading out on a month long tour of New Zealand and Australia in the fall of 2017.
-Mile Twelve is set to release their debut full-length record “Onwards”, (Oct.
-27, 2017) produced by Stephen Mougin.
+The band was the winner of the 2017 Momentum Award by the International Bluegrass Music Association, and in October 2017 released their debut full-length record “Onwards”, produced by Stephen Mougin.

 "In recent years, Boston’s Berklee College of Music and New England Conservatory have added extra fire to that city’s already churning cauldron of traditional string players.
 Out of this spicy soup jumps Mile Twelve, a group of five accomplished bluegrass musicians who write, sing, and play like the wind.
 Serious players who have serious fun, Mile Twelve is a group to watch in the coming decade." - Tim O’Brien